-9-1.
-GENERAL..
-Water supply is an essential feature of any large project and water system planning should be coordinated with the design of the project elements, in order to insure orderly progress toward project completion, and with an installation's comprehensive water resource management plan, required in AR 420-46.
+Water supply is an essential feature of any large project and water system planning should be coordinated with the design of the project elements in order to insure orderly progress toward project completion.
 Major elements of the water system, such as supply works, usually can be located and designed in advance of detailed project site planning.
 On the other hand, the design of the distribution system must be deferred until completion of topographic surveys and the development of the final site plan.
 The preparation of plans and specifications for water supply works, pumping stations, treatment works, supply lines, storage facilities and distribution systems requires the services of professional engineers thoroughly versed in water works practice.
-Cross-connections between potable and nonpotable water systems are prohibited.